UthieZz/Oracle-Knowledge-Platform/ROADMAP.md

 # OKP Roadmap — next stage

 Status captured 2026-09-01 after Stage 3.5 infusion contract.
+Work on exporter as well.
+Also when using import it tells you to insert the uploads into the uploads folder.
+I'd much rather have it just import using the browser as well
 ## What already exists

 | Surface | Repo | State |